 Toggle: English / Spanish

-Chlamydia is a sexually transmitted infection (STI).
-This means chlamydia is passed from one person to another during sexual contact.
+Chlamydia is an infection spread through sexual contact (STI).
+This means this infection is passed from one person to another during sexual contact.

 Chlamydia is caused by the bacteria Chlamydia trachomatis.
-Both males and females may have chlamydia without having any symptoms.
+Both males and females may have this infection.
+However, they may not have symptoms.
 As a result, you may become infected or pass the infection to your partner without knowing it.

 You are more likely to become infected with chlamydia if you have:

 - Been infected with chlamydia before

 Most women do not have symptoms.
 But some have: